 - Preterists criticize what they call “traditional” views of interpreting Bible prophecy.
 They suggest they have a new, exciting approach to the Scriptures—with a spiritual thrust.
 Of course the “new” is always intriguing to some.

-- When ultimately confronted relative to their teachings and methods, they will argue that eschatological issues are merely a matter of opinion, and that divergent views—especially theirs—should be tolerated.
-This, of course, ignores plain biblical implications on these themes (cf. 2 Timothy 2:16-18; 2 Peter 3:16).
+- When ultimately confronted relative to their teachings and methods, they will argue that eschatological issues are merely a matter of opinion and that divergent views—especially theirs—should be tolerated.
+This, of course, ignores plain biblical implications on these themes (cf. 2 Tim.
+2:16-18; 2 Pet.
+3:16).
 If church leaders fall for this ploy, more time is gained for the indoctrination of the entire congregation.